-Inflation 2.25% as of the December 31, 2022 actuarial valuation
+Inflation 2.25%

 Salary IncreasesSalary increase rates based on service-related productivity and merit rates plus wage inflation of 3.00%.

 Post Retirement Benefit Increases

 Post retirement benefit increases are equal to 3.00 percent, compounded annually, for Tier 1 members.
 Post retirement increases for Tier 2 and Tier 3 members are equal to the lesser of 3.00 percent or one-half the annual unadjusted percentage increase (but no less than zero) in the Consumer Price Index-U for the 12 months ending with the September preceding the date of the increase, using simple interest.